alsmola/graphgrc/nist80053/si-5.md

-# SI-5 - Security Alerts, Advisories, and Directives
+# NIST 800-53v5 - SI-5 - Security Alerts, Advisories, and Directives
 - Receive system security alerts, advisories, and directives from \[ Assignment: external organizations \] on an ongoing basis;
 - Generate internal security alerts, advisories, and directives as deemed necessary;
 - Disseminate security alerts, advisories, and directives to: \[ Assignment:  \] ; and